How Far Should I Hit My Driver? Key Factors & Tips to Maximize Distance

 How Far Should I Hit My Driver?

 These are the average distances you should be hitting your driver based on your swing speed.
-If you are getting more distance than this, you may have newer technology, and you might strike the ball very close to the center of the face.
+If you’re consistently beating the average, chances are you’re using modern technology and making center face contact a powerful combo.

 Swing Speed (mph) | Driver Distance (yards) |